mrestuccia1/Hangman/README.md

 # Hangman
-A Java command line hangman game
+A Java command line hangman game.
+To play, compile it by using the Makefile and run it (Type 'make' and then java 'Hangman')